 Group counseling provides a highly effective means of addressing personal concerns, either as a supplement to individual counseling work or in lieu of individual counseling.

 Group days and times are determined by the needs of its members.
-All groups require prior screening appointment.
+Most groups require prior screening appointment.
+See current group options.

 If interested, please contact Counseling and Psychological Services to set up a screening appointment to see if the group is a good fit for your needs at (909) 537-5040.